foundry-rs/starknet-foundry/docs/src/starknet/show_config.md

 Sometimes, before executing any other cast command, one may want to make sure that the right configuration settings are being used (eg proper network or account is used).

-For those cases you can call `show-config` with all the same configuration related arguments, you can also just replace subcommand and anything after it with `show-config` and it should show all the configuration that will be used.
+To see just that, a `show-config` subcommand  can be used.
+You can just replace any subcommand (and its parameters) with `show-config` and it will show currently used configuration.

 Anything configuration that you cannot see there means its not set properly or is not being detected.